 If your loved one died because of another person’s negligent, reckless, or wrongful act, you may have a valid wrongful death suit.

-Our attorneys at Shaked Law Firm handle all types of wrongful death claims in Miami, including those involving:
+Our attorneys at Shaked Law Personal Injury Lawyers handle all types of wrongful death claims in Miami, including those involving:

 - Car accidents